mrjhonyvidal/mrjhonyvidal.github.io/_posts/2018-02-19-building-a-test-driven-rest-subscription-api.md

 We're going to build a Subscription System API for Online Services using [REST](https://spring.io/understanding/REST) and PHP Laravel 5.4/5.5.

-The API will implement different Payment Gateways like (Stripe, PagSeguro/Brazil), it contains User Authentication and Registration using OAuth - JWT protocol for security.
+The API will implement different Payment Gateways like (Stripe, PayPal), it contains User Authentication and Registration using OAuth - JWT protocol for security.

 The code source and online API can be found in [GitHub]('https://www.github.com/elephwebb/test-driven-subscription-api').